Zohairk4help/kickstarter-analysis/README.md

 # An Analysis of Kickstarter Campaigns.
-Performing analysis on KickStarter Data of Louise to help her uncover trends.
+##Performing analysis on KickStarter Data of **Mrs.Louise** to help her uncover trends for her prospective campaigns by analysing on the current and the past ones.
 ![box whskrMean comparison of goal vs pledged](https://user-images.githubusercontent.com/89166130/132120036-a80d3b8f-7a63-4c75-aa76-3d42ebeb2fd3.png)
 ![Picture1](https://user-images.githubusercontent.com/89166130/132120049-f34f7fec-e64b-4687-b58e-fc3a2a3e8bf3.png)
 ![Picture2](https://user-images.githubusercontent.com/89166130/132120050-9b443b28-d422-4ea6-a6a0-4457b819eed1.png)